ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 The rules are largely the same as in the regular season.

 1. The organiser will invite some players from the EX group to participate in the playoffs.
-2. There is **no warm-up phase** for the playoffs.
-3. There will be four separate mappools for each playoff round, with a varying number of beatmaps of different types.
+2. There will be four separate mappools for each playoff round, with a varying number of beatmaps of different types.
    - Each mappool has one tiebreaker.
-   - Possible mod choices for the FreeMod bracket are `No Fail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
-4. Players will have 2 minutes to pick and ban a beatmap, and 2 minutes to get ready.
+3. Players will have 2 minutes to pick and ban a beatmap, and 2 minutes to get ready.
 If a player takes more time than allowed, the procedures adopted will be as follows:
    - For map bans, the player forfeits the ban.
    - For map picks, a random map will be chosen from the mappool using `!roll X`, where `X` is the number of maps that were neither picked nor banned, excluding the tiebreaker.
    - For a ready timer, the referee will use `!mp start 10` command.
-5. Each player will receive one *tactical timeout* of **2 minutes**, to be used as extra time to pick or ban a beatmap.
+4. Each player will receive one *tactical timeout* of **2 minutes**, to be used as extra time to pick or ban a beatmap.
 The tactical timeout is optional.
    - The tactical timeout may be called on a tiebreaker, provided that all players agree to it.
-6. A referee will create a multiplayer room 10 minutes before the scheduled match time.
+5. A referee will create a multiplayer room 10 minutes before the scheduled match time.
 Players must join the lobby in that period.
    - The room settings are `Game mode: osu!mania`, `Team mode: Team Vs` and `Score mode: ScoreV2`.
 The room name must follow the pattern of `GBC 2023 Spr: ({Player A}) vs ({Player B})`.
-7. Each player must use `!roll` once in `#multiplayer`.
+6. Each player must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` chooses whether to pick first or ban first.
    - Each player may ban one beatmap from the mappool.
 These beatmaps cannot be picked by any player for the entire duration of the match.
    - Both players will alternate picking a beatmap from the mappool.
-8. In the case of a tie, the beatmap will be rematched, but not more than twice.
+7. In the case of a tie, the beatmap will be rematched, but not more than twice.
-9. Players are allowed to rematch if any player disconnects early on during a beatmap.
+8. Players are allowed to rematch if any player disconnects early on during a beatmap.
 Send a message as soon as poosible in the match room chat to notify the referee to restart the match.
    - The match may only be aborted before 30 seconds or 1/4 of the beatmap has elapsed, whichever comes first.
    - The same mods and beatmap must be used when the match restarts.
    - Please make sure to resolve any technical issues before restarting the match.
-10. Unexpected incidents will be handled by the host.
+9. Unexpected incidents will be handled by the host.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
-11. The host may request liveplays or recordings of individual players or teams at any point.
+10. The host may request liveplays or recordings of individual players or teams at any point.
-12. The host reserves the right to modify these rules at any moment.
+11. The host reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.